Stressed Woman

 • Weather changes

-Migraine headaches share many symptoms with tension headaches (stress, hunger and exhaustion).
+Migraine headaches share many symptoms with tension headaches (stress, hunger, and exhaustion).
 However, determining the cause of migraines is more complex.
 A combination of variables can trigger them, and each patient has a unique set of circumstances.

 Standard migraine headache triggers include: